Toolkit ShelfFind

 Price Per Gram Calculator: what it calculates

-Price Per Gram Calculator calculates price per gram from first price, first grams and second price.
-The core method is Price per gram = package price / package grams.
+Price Per Gram Calculator calculates price per gram from first price, first grams, second price, and second grams.
+The visible formula is Price per gram = package price / package grams.

 Formula